-Solo's Smart Shots automate video capturing to make it easy to replicate traditional filming techniques.
-Smart Shots can be useful for designing artistic video or for automating flight to restrict Solo to within a designated area.
+Solo's Smart Shots automate video capturing to make it easy to get stunning aerial video.
 Cable Cam and Orbit are automatically assigned to the controller's A and B buttons.
 Use the app to access Selfie or Follow.
-You cannot use Smart Shots without the Solo app.
+Smart Shots are available only with the Solo app.

 When using Smart Shots without a Solo Gimbal, Solo cannot ensure that the subject is in the frame at all times.
-When attempting Smart Shots without a Solo Gimbal, adjust the camera mount so the camera is fixed at an appropriate angle for the following distance to improve the chances of keeping the subject in the frame.
+When attempting Smart Shots without a Solo Gimbal, adjust the camera mount so the camera is fixed at an appropriate angle to improve the chances of keeping the subject in the frame.